digitaltwinconsortium/dtc-glossary/glossary.md

 ## Interventional Frequency

-> An interventional frequency is a [synchronization frequency](#synchronization-frequency) characterizing how often interventions in reality occur in order to synchronize reality with the state of a [digital model](#digital-model).
+> An interventional frequency is a [synchronization frequency](#synchronization-frequency) characterizing how often interventions in reality occur in order to synchronize reality with the state of a [stored representation](#stored-representation).

 *Back to [Table of Contents](#table-of-contents).*